zchatt5/post-install-config/README.md

 <img width="952" height="430" alt="image" src="https://github.com/user-attachments/assets/36c19225-5c97-47b4-968a-b5c7fc7d3dfb" />
 </p>
 <p>
 Switched to Admin Panel then navigated to Agents -> Roles.
 Click New Role and named it "Supreme Admin" then in the permissions tab check every box for permissions/access.
 Create the Role.
+This has full system control and configuration capabilities.
 </p>
 <br />